 First of all, it’s a tremendous calorie burner.
-Because you are using both your legs and arms against significant resistance (and often at maximum effort) it can provide a very time efficient, calorie burning workout.
+Because you are using both your arms and legs against significant resistance (and often at maximum effort) it can provide a very time efficient, calorie burning workout.
 Of course, this all depends on how hard you are pedaling (and pushing and pulling with your arms).

 The other benefit of an air bike is that you control the pace, and you can speed up or slow down at will.

-What’s HIIT?
-It’s a exercise method comprised of short bursts of all-out effort followed by a brief recovery period, repeated multiple times.
 It is very efficient and allows you to reap most the benefits of longer bouts of low-intensity exercise in a shorter time.
+It’s also more “interesting” than long, slow cardio – at least for most people.

 This lets you target precise heart rate zones with ease and precision.
 This allows you to tailor your workout to fat loss, endurance, or both.